facebook/react/docs/docs/reference-test-renderer.md

 testInstance.findByType(type)
 ```

-Find a descendant testInstance that matches the provided type.
+Find the first descendant test instance with the provided `type`.

 ### `testInstance.findByProps()`